Inzonee/otw-bandit-writeups/README.md

 ## What I learned
--grep can be used to search specific patterns within files
+- grep can be used to search specific patterns within files
--Syntax: grep [Option] Pattern [FIle]
+- Syntax: grep [Option] Pattern [FIle]
--Grep is usefull to search for certain words/patterns within a document.
+- Grep is usefull to search for certain words/patterns within a document.

 # Bandit Level 8 → Level 9